-- 2.43 Support for this proposal on the Grand Union Canal is part of a wider aspiration to enhance the canal as a valuable asset to the area, providing a positive contribution to local character and transport links.
-Permanently moored boats for residential use increase residential provision in the area and also bring a positive contribution to the character of the canal by bringing it into further use. - In 2016 QPCG identified space for infill development at Queen's Park Gourt and at the back of the British Telecom building in the Harrow Road.
-In October 2019, as part of their infill programme to better utilise land, WCG proposed replacing the car park and sheds with affordable housing.
-QPCG strongly supported this proposal.
+- 2.40 Support for this proposal on the Grand Union Canal is part of a wider aspiration to enhance the canal as a valuable asset to the area, providing a positive contribution to local character and transport links.
+Permanently moored boats for residential use increase residential provision in the area and also bring a positive contribution to the character of the canal by bringing it into further use.
+It is recognised that to enable this, additional moorings will need to be supported by adequate infrastructure provision.
+Discussions have taken place with The Ganal and Rivers Trust since the inception of the project. - In 2016 QPCC identified space for infill development at Queen's Park Court and at the back of the British Telecom building in the Harrow Road.
+In October 2019, as part of their infill programme to better utilise land, WCC proposed replacing the car park and sheds with affordable housing.
+QPCC strongly supported this proposal.
 The front of the British Telecom building is the central base for telephone lines within a radius of two miles.
 There is unused space at the back of the building.
-QPCG has also identified an unfinished end of Ganal Terrace next to 487, which could be built on unused space for an infill house.
+QPGC has also identified an unfinished end of Canal Terrace next to 487, which could be built on unused space for an infill house.